Indian-origin jailed in Singapore for fracturing face of Myanmar maid | Law-Order

 The prosecutor asked for seven months' jail, saying the case involved a vulnerable victim, and that Suriya was voluntarily intoxicated at the time.

-On top of this, the prosecution sought a compensation order of SGD8,500.
-Of this, SGD1,000 was for the victim's loss of income, and SGD7,500 was for her pain and suffering.
+On top of this, the prosecution sought a compensation order of Singapore dollars 8,500.
+Of this, Singapore dollars 1,000 was for the victim's loss of income, and Singapore dollars 7,500 was for her pain and suffering.

 Suriya's lawyer asked for six months' jail instead.
 He said the maid had smirked when Suriya's mother scolded him, which ''provoked'' him to punch her.